-For example, a quantum computing system could analyze the energy system of the Western grid within 15 minutes.
-The Oak Ridge National Laboratory (ORNL) team has been experimenting with various scenarios to test the potential impacts of quantum computing on solving these issues.
-ORNL teams have created a scenario where, if an issue arises in the energy system, such as a shutdown of wind power, they can deploy all relevant data in a quantum computing environment to determine how the grid should respond.
-Evans notes that quantum computing allows us to more accurately model and predict complex and random phenomena, such as the effects of a wildfire on a large energy grid.
+For example, a multilab team including ORNL has used the ORNL's AMD Frontier system, the largest in the world for science right now, to analyze an example disaster scenario-a wind power shutdown within the Western electrical grid-within 15 minutes.
+ORNL scientists are interested in exploring potential improvements to this analysis using quantum computers.
+This vision is that this disaster scenario could be identified, and the information securely transferred and optimized for the grid using data and algorithms in a quantum computing environment to determine how the grid should respond in real time.
+Evans notes that quantum computing allows us to more accurately model and predict complex and random phenomena, such anomalies on a large energy grid.
 This capability enables researchers to better understand and develop mitigation and response strategies.

 But Dr. Evans warned quantum computing is not the right tool for every problem, and it must be brought to scale to meet its full promise.
 Researchers need to collaborate with different organizations to help spread the adoption of this technology across the country.
-Dr. Evans stressed that ORNL wants to work with the entirety of the Department of Energy and other national laboratories across the nation to help scale quantum computing.
+Dr. Evans stressed that ORNL wants to work with the entirety of the

+Department of Energy national laboratory complex and other partners across the nation to help scale quantum computing.

-In addition, ORNL and other government institutions can provide services and safeguards to help quantum computing scale securely.
+In addition, ORNL and other government institutions can provide services and safeguards to help quantum computing scale and realize its potential security benefits.
 This collaboration is necessary to achieve the greater goal of a national quantum network.
-There are already quantum networks across the country, such as California's ESnet, and Dr. Evans is hopeful that Tennessee's network can be connected to these other regional systems.
-To that end, Dr. Evans shared that ORNL is working with organizations in Tennessee to scale up quantum computing throughout the state and region.
-ORNL has been working actively with the Electric Power Board of Chattanooga to introduce quantum networks to their systems, as well as partnering with the University of Tennessee, Knoxville, and industry partners like the Tennessee Valley Authority to expand the quantum network.
+There are already some local quantum networks around the country, and Dr. Evans is hopeful that ORNL's and the nation's first commercial quantum network at the Electric Power Board (EPB) in Chattanooga can be connected to each other, and then to these other regional systems someday.
+To that end, Dr. Evans shared that ORNL is working with organizations in Tennessee to scale up quantum technologies throughout the state and region.
+ORNL has been working actively with the EPB to advance quantum networks, as well as partnering with the University of Tennessee, Knoxville, Chattanooga, and industry partners like the Tennessee Valley Authority to demonstrate and expand these new and more secure quantum networks.